 But if you scroll through the characters, Claire appears again as "Card User":

-Card User is her appearance as a stage enemy, rather than player character, and her earlier named appearance is, technically, never used.
-Ultimately, both entries point to the same graphics, but the fact that there is a slot for her is noteworthy.
-This is present in all the viewers, but it is especially suspicious in the Demonstration viewer.
-Here, we have Nicole's graphics, and next for Claire...
+Card User is her appearance as a story mode opponent, rather than player character, and her earlier named entry in this debug menu is never actually used.
+Ultimately, both entries point to the same graphics, but the fact that there is a seperate slot for her is noteworthy.
+That extra slot is present in all of the Character Check tools, but it is especially suspicious in the Demonstration viewer, which shows graphics from the stage intros.
+Here, we have Nicole's graphics, then the next slot for Claire...

-This is actually used during the stage intro scene: the player sprite is larger since it appears in the foreground.
-(There is a shrunken version of Nicole as well, which is used as the Doppelganger enemy in stage 14.)
+The bigger version is used during the stage intro scene: the player sprite is larger since it appears in the foreground.
+(The shrunken version of Nicole is from the Doppelganger enemy in stage 14.)

-Since none of the other characters are player characters, they don't need larger versions.
-But if we have a look at the graphics data, we see that there is a larger version of Claire after all!
+Since none of the other characters are player characters and will never appear in the foreground, they don't need larger versions.
+But if we have a look at the raw graphics data, we see that there is a larger version of Claire after all!

-There's actually a whole set of her larger sprites, just like Nicole's, which are never used.
+In fact, there's a whole set of her larger foreground sprites, just like Nicole.

 That's a pretty clear indication of her "main character" status right there.
-Want some more?
+Want some more proof?
 How about the overworld map.

 Only the player character ever appears here.
 And look at that, there are overworld sprites for Claire too!

-Here's another point: Nicole and Claire share the same color palette, which indicates they were meant to share the screen often:
+Here's another point: Nicole and Claire share the same color palette, which indicates they were meant to share the screen often, or be used interchangeably: